anagha-microsoft/ncr-mlops-hol/README.md

 ## 8. Credits

 Inspired by, and some of the code base from:
-1. [Azure MLOps samples](https://github.com/microsoft/MLOps) - Parneeth Singh Solanki and other in the product team
+1. [Azure MLOps samples](https://github.com/microsoft/MLOps) - Parneeth Singh Solanki and others in the product team
 2. [MCW MLOps](https://github.com/solliancenet/MCW-MLOps)

 Thanks to: